 Compound chocolate has a low temperature melting point and contains a wax-like component that makes it easy to work with and lets it harden into a crisp, shiny shell after dipping.

 It is slightly more expensive than pure chocolate, but it is not as finicky and frustrating to work with, yet it makes a delicious chocolate coating.

 Compound chocolate is sold in break-apart bars or wafers at most cake decorating and candy making stores, and it's sometimes available at bulk food stores at a very reasonable price.

 It's sold in milk chocolate, dark, and white chocolate varieties, and it can be purchased in over a dozen different colors depending on the brand.
 Merkens®, Guittard®, and Nestle® are some of the main brands.

-Baker's® also sells a fine dipping chocolate that you can use with the old fashioned chocolates recipes when learning how to make hand dipped chocolates.
+Baker's® also sells a fine dipping chocolate that you can use when learning how to make homemade chocolates.

 The Boston Cooking-School Cook Book (1896)

 2 cups of sugar

 2/3 a cup of milk

 2 squares of chocolate